hercychang/prep-step-1/part7-control_flow/comparison_operators.md

 3 !=2 #=> true
 ```

-Ruby also permits string and symbol comparison. `"cat" < "dog"` returns `true`
+Ruby also permits string comparison. `"cat" < "dog"` returns `true` because
-because "cat" precedes "dog" alphabetically (`:cat < :dog` is equivalent).
-One
+"cat" precedes "dog" alphabetically.
+One can compare different data types only
-can compare different data types only when checking for equality. `"cat" < 4`
+when checking for equality. `"cat" < 4` throws an error. `"cat" != false`
-throws an error. `"cat" != false` returns `true`.
-One can compare arrays only
+returns `true`.
+One can compare arrays only for equality, i.e., one array is
-for equality, i.e., one array is neither greater nor less than another:
+neither greater nor less than another:

 ```ruby
 [] == [] #=> true